 While it may seem like an eclectic look is anything goes and is easily achieved by mixing a bunch of your favourite things together to create one quirky, harmonious space, it’s not quite as simple as it may seem.

-To create an eye-catching eclectic space that takes ordinary to extraordinary heights and looks beautiful without looking cluttered, follow these 8 key eclectic interior design rules for how to create the look in your home.
+To create an eye-catching eclectic space that takes the ordinary to extraordinary heights and looks beautiful without looking cluttered, follow these 8 key eclectic interior design rules for how to create the look in your home.

 1 – Start With A Neutral Background